kc446/KCsite/README.md

 # KCsite
- my web portfolio, and this time, it's PEROSNAL
+ my web portfolio, and this time, it's PERSONAL.